MicrosoftDocs/architecture-center/docs/best-practices/transactional-outbox-cosmos-content.md

-Implementing reliable messaging in distributed systems can be challenging, specifically when it comes to [idempotent message processing](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-data-platform#idempotent-message-processing).
-This article describes how to use the Transactional Outbox pattern for reliable messaging and guaranteed delivery of events.
+Implementing reliable messaging in distributed systems can be challenging.
+This article describes how to use the Transactional Outbox pattern for reliable messaging and guaranteed delivery of events, an important part of supporting [idempotent message processing](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-data-platform#idempotent-message-processing).
 To accomplish this, you'll use Azure Cosmos DB transactional batches and change feed in combination with Azure Service Bus.

 ## Overview